top of page

 Why I Quit the Qwerty Keyboard

 Nowadays, computers are extremely efficient and scientific.
-We have quantum computers, supercomputers, desktop computers, laptop computers, and computers that fit in the palm of our hand.
-New audio standards are continually improving fidelity, and new video standards are constantly outdoing previous dimensions of pixel density.
-Computers and their peripherals glow with captivating LED effects and connect wirelessly using Wifi and Bluetooth.
+We have quantum computers, supercomputers, desktop computers, laptop computers, computers that sit on our face, computers that fit in our ears, and computers that fold in half.
+New digital audio standards are continually improving fidelity, and new digital video standards are constantly outperforming previous dimensions of pixel density.
+Computers and their peripherals glow with captivating light effects and connect wirelessly with one another using.
 However, one thing has not improved at all since the 1870s: the computer keyboard.
-Despite hundreds of better replacements, the outdated offset QWERTY keyboard remains standard.
+Despite hundreds of better options, the outdated offset QWERTY keyboard somehow remains standard to this day.

 Here's why I switched keyboards, and how I did it.